Who Runs This?

 Our residential advisers (RA's) live on campus.

 Katy is a former NASA roboticist, an ex-Googler SWE, and a jack of all trades.
-She helped run Hacker Dojo during its more community-centrered phase and 8 community houses before Eden.
-She likes video games, PJs, power tools, fiction media which discusses societal structures and incentives, and her husband named Cliff who is not staff but also lives on campus.
+She helped run Hacker Dojo during its more community-centrered phase and a lifetime total of 12 community houses.
+She likes video games, PJs, power tools, and fiction media which discusses societal structures and incentives.

 Derrick started as an economist but since then has spent a lot of time studying math, languages, literature, programming, machine learning and playing Marth in SSBM.
 He has been intermittently with the crew since 2013, now focuses on logistics.
 He likes anime, ironing, neoclassical music, and extremely specific lightbulbs.